frida/frida-website/_i18n/en/_docs/stalker.md

 }
 ```

-So we can see that each slab is 4Mb in size.
+So we can see that each slab is 4 MB in size.
 A 12th of this slab is reserved for
 its header, the `GumSlab` structure itself including its `GumExecBlock` array.
 Note that this is defined as a zero length array at the end of the `GumSlab`
 structure, but the actual number of these which can fit in the header of the